cmadland/ICDE2017/README.md

 In this interactive demonstration, we will show how we used open source software and the principles of open design to gain significant efficiencies from the perspectives of a remote instructional designer, on-site subject matter experts, and an educational technologist.

+This presentation aligns with at least three of the themes identified in the Call for Proposals:

+* Emerging Pedagogies and Designs for Online Learning
+* Expanding Access, Openness and Flexibility
+* New Delivery Tools and Resources for Learning

 ### Possible Resources

 * Britain, S. \(2004\).
 A Review of Learning Design: Concept, Specification and Tools.
 Retrieved from [www.jisc.ac.uk/uploaded\_documents/ACF1ABB.doc](http://www.jisc.ac.uk/uploaded_documents/ACF1ABB.doc)